agentlang-ai/agentlang-docs/docs/installation.md

 The Fractl-version could be very specific like `"0.4.6"` or the string `"current"` - which basically tries to run the model using the active Fractl runtime.

-A model is made up of components.
-The model's data structures and business logic are defined in its components.
+A model is made up of components where all the data structures and business logic of the application is defined.
 The `:Hello` model contains a single component named `:Hello.Core`.
 To define it, first create the directory `~/fractl-models/hello/hello` and add the following `core.fractl` file there: